se-edu/collate/docs/Development-Environment-Setup.md

 1. In Eclipse, go to File > Import...
 2. Select General > Existing Projects into Workspace and click Next
-3. Select root directory of the extracted source code and click Finish.
+3. Select root folder of the extracted source code and click Finish.

 ![import-collate](images/dev-env-setup/import-collate.png)